breathtaking: a cornetto and a voice entwined

 In between these groups of pieces which frame the 17th century, we have asked renowned Greek composer Calliope Tsoupaki to write a new work exploring the commonality of the cornetto and the voice.
 This new composition sets the text Mélena imí (Nigra sum), already heard on the program in a setting by Tarquinio Merula, and is described by the composer as a serene antiphonal moment for voice and cornetto.

-Listen to a sample track from the just-released CD of Breathtaking:
+Listen to sample tracks from the just-released CD of Breathtaking:

 Watch a video of musical samples from our first rehearsal period in Prague: